-What are your two strongest "intelligence types"?
+What are your two strongest "intelligence types"? ---- What are your two weakest "intelligence types"? ------------------------------------ Based on this evaluation, what aspects of university learning might you want to give more attention to?
+(Refer to Chapter 1 "You and Your University Experience", Section 1.3 "How You Learn for ideas to think about.)
+Visit your university's Web site and spend at least thirty minutes exploring available resources for current students.
+Jot down some of the topics here that you might want to consult again in the future if you were to experience a problem involving money, personal health, academic success emotional health, social problems, discrimination, or other issues.

-What are your two weakest "intelligence types"?
-Based on this evaluation, what aspects of university learning might you want to give more attention (Refer to Chapter 1 "You and Your University Experience", Section 1.3 "How You Learn" for idea think about.)
-Visit your university's Web site and spend at least thirty minutes exploring available resources current students.
-Jot down some of the topics here that you might want to consult again in the futu you were to experience a problem involving money, personal health, academic success, emotion health, social problems, discrimination, or other issues. ke an Action List tuc de ost negative attitude toward university is e's s what I'll do to be more positive:
+Attitude My most negative attitude toward university is